 Venues: ornate basement bar Lisbon; art/club space 24 Kitchen Street; glam club/party venue District.

-Parties and clubs: Beers for Queers, House of Suarez Vogue Ball, Lost & Found, Sonic Yootha, Eat Me.
+Parties and clubs: House of Suarez Vogue Ball, Lost & Found, Sonic Yootha, Eat Me.

 Exhibitions: Museum of Liverpool’s LGBT+ collections.